upscayl/upscayl/docs/How-to-ask-for-help.md

 GitHub is a powerful platform that fosters collaboration and open-source development.
 If you're new to GitHub and need assistance with Upscayl, follow these steps to effectively ask for help:

 ### 1. Search for Similar Issues
 Before posting a new issue, [search the repository's issue tracker](https://github.com/upscayl/upscayl/issues) to check if someone else has encountered a similar problem.
 Also [check the discussions tab](https://github.com/upscayl/upscayl/discussions) for any pre-existing discussions.
 This helps to avoid duplicate issues and ensures that you're not asking a question that has already been answered.
-You should also chech the [FAQ](https://github.com/upscayl/upscayl/tree/main#-faq).
+You should also check the [FAQ](https://github.com/upscayl/upscayl/tree/main#-faq).

 ### 2. Provide Logs and Context
 - To create a new issue, go to the [Issues tab](https://github.com/upscayl/upscayl/issues) and click **'New Issue'**.